IshrakAdit/mqtt/README.md

 - No login needed
 - Enter a username and send a message
 - The target user should see the message instantly via MQTT
+- You can open multiple admin portals, that is not checked here (not the purpose of this application)

 ---